 Even worse than that, customers who choose to pay £1,000 upfront to purchase the bed (and therefore do not need IFC) are still being charged for the additional cost of credit – despite the fact that they are buying the bed outright.
 These people are getting the worst value for money imaginable!
 Try asking a retailer for a cash discount and we bet there is no such option to remove the finance charge of £180.

 This is the same with all interest-free credit offers, whether it’s curtains, kitchens, bathrooms, the list goes on.
 It all boils down to a simple sales tactic, where the deal is often more appealing than real value for money or the quality of the product.

-Interest free credit is not free credit
+Interest-free credit is not free credit

-Simply put, there’s no such thing as a free lunch, and no finance service will lend you money without making some profit on it themselves.
+Unfortunately, there’s no such thing as a free lunch, and no finance service will lend you money without making some profit on it themselves.

-How interest free credit actually works
+How interest-free credit actually works with beds

 Say the mattress is advertised as part of a ‘Bank Holiday Bonkers Deal’ at £1,000 (IFC) – reduced 50% from the original £2,000 RRP.
 An unbelievable bargain, right?

 In truth, the original £2,000 RRP is not a realistic target; it’s an intentionally hyperinflated price.
 Retail stores can list a product at this price for as little as one week in their quietest outlet before slashing the price in half across all of their stores.
 The £1,000 reduction is, in fact, the realistic price they expect to sell the product at.

 Typically, the retailer makes up to 70% markup – and so would usually expect to sell the mattress for around £600-£800 to cover the cost of production and all of their additional overheads.
 Typically the retail cost of producing the Super-Dreamy 1000 pocket sprung mattress is around £246.